Pablo Ruiz Picasso (1881-1973) was one of the rare famous painters whose influence on art history was inarguable during his life.

 One of his earliest collectors was Gertrude Stein, an American expatriate who studied at Radcliffe and Harvard before becoming an early collector of avant-garde art paintings.
 With her brothers, Leo and Michael, Gertrude moved to Paris in 1903; she then managed a contemporary art collection as well as the leading salon for post World War I intellectuals, whom she defined as the “lost generation“.

-Completed in 1906, the Portrait of Gertrude Stein foreshadowed the creation of Cubism, a movement that arose from collaboration between Picasso and Georges Braque during 1908 to 1912, and went on to become on the best known Picasso paintings.
+Completed in 1906, the Portrait of Gertrude Stein became one the best known Picasso paintings and foreshadowed the creation of Cubism, a movement that arose from collaboration between Picasso and Georges Braque during 1908 to 1912.

 Picasso and Georges Braque discarded the Renaissance conception of painting as the translation of three dimensional form onto the flat picture plane of a canvas through perspective and illusionistic drawing.
 Instead, the Cubists contended that objects didn’t have any fixed or absolute form, so that every vantage point could be captured in one pictorial whole.

 Records indicate that it took ninety sittings for Picasso to complete Portrait of Gertrude Stein.
 He portrays her in an untraditional yet confident pose, with her right arm and hand contoured and the left flat and stiff.
 Her bulk floods the picture frame, leaving her lifeless and more like a stone statue than human flesh-and-blood.
 Her hair seems placed on her head rather than growing there.